private-compute-infra-toolkit/hats/client/README.md

     $ bazel build -c opt //tvs/standalone_server:tvs-server_main
     ```

-    Or you can use `./client/scripts/build-for-hats.sh` that build TVS server
+    Or you can use `./client/trusted_application/build_for_test.sh` that builds the TVS server
     and copies it to `./client/prebuilt`.
 In this case use
     `./client/prebuilt/tvs-server_main` over `bazel-bin/client/tvs-server_main`.